Why Do Children Refuse to Go to School?

-School refusal presents challenges for parents, students and schools.
+School refusal presents challenges for parents, students, and schools.
 There are many reasons why children refuse to attend school.
-As a parent, it is important to recognize the function of this behavior in order to determine the particular reinforcement systems that support school refusal.
-Children may avoid school because something there is making them feel badly, or because they are trying to escape negative social situations or because they are seeking attention.
+As a parent, it is important to recognize the function of this behavior to determine the particular reinforcement systems that support school refusal.
+Children may avoid school because something at school is making them feel bad, because they are trying to escape negative social situations, or because they are seeking attention.
 There are underlying mental health problems that frequently impact this behavior.
-These include: Depression, Separation Anxiety, Social Anxiety, Generalized Anxiety, Oppositional Defiant Disorder and undiagnosed learning problems.
+These include Depression, Separation Anxiety, Social Anxiety, Generalized Anxiety, Oppositional Defiant Disorder, and undiagnosed learning problems.

 Treatment is critical in order to understand the motivation and reinforcement systems that support school refusal, and to foster healthy social, emotional and educational development.
 Insecure, anxious and depressed children may need intervention in order to improve their self-esteem and increase the feeling that they are in control of their lives in healthy ways.

 An adolescent boy refuses to get up for school because his parents have to leave too early for work to wake him up; a ten-year-old refuses to go to school because she is being bullied; a six-year-old refuses because she does not want to leave her pregnant mother; a fourteen-year-old girl refuses to attend school because she has no one to sit with at lunch; a pre-teen is struggling with school work and wants her mother to home school her.